Beyond Memorization: Distinguishing Between Pattern-Based and Epistemic Reasoning in LLMs Using Epistemic Puzzles: Distinguishing Between Pattern-Based Reasoning and Epistemic Reasoning

-We aim to distinguish between two ways in which LLMs may determine the correct response of an agent in DEL-style settings: \emph{reductive reasoning} and \emph{epistemic reasoning}.
-Under reductive reasoning, the model identifies the current epistemic state as a variant of a familiar problem and applies the corresponding response pattern; for instance, if it encountered the same puzzle during pretraining, it may retrieve the answer from parametric knowledge.
-Under epistemic reasoning, by contrast, the model derives the agent’s response directly from the observations, public announcements, and prior answers in the interaction rounds.
+We aim to distinguish between two ways in which LLMs may determine the correct response of an agent in DEL-style settings: \emph{pattern-based reasoning} and \emph{epistemic reasoning}.
+Under pattern-based reasoning, the model identifies the epistemic state as a variant of a familiar problem and applies the corresponding solution.
+Under epistemic reasoning, by contrast, the model derives the agent’s response from the observations, public announcements, and prior answers in the interaction rounds.

-To distinguish between reductive and epistemic reasoning in LLMs, we construct a "reduction ladder", illustrated in Figure~\ref{fig:complexity_scale}, and elaborated below.
-The first rung in the ladder is seeded with a well-known epistemic problem, which LLMs have likely encountered many times in their pretraining data.
-Each successive rung aims to move away from the previous one in terms of problem structure, while keeping the underlying logic.
-Therefore, if a model solves a problem via epistemic reasoning, its performance should not vary along the ladder.
-If, on the other hand, a model relies on reduction to a known problem, its performance may degrade the further we move from the base rung.